carpentries-incubator/geospatial-python/_episodes/02-raster-reproject.md

 This is a lot of code just for a single reprojection right?
 In some cases, you may want to use the functions shown above to reproject, since rasterio gives you fine grained control over the metadata that is written to the file, and plus there are many helpful examples online of rasterio use cases to draw from.

 However, there is a much simpler way to accomplish this same reprojection.
-With `xarray`, a library for loading and calcualting with labeled N-dimensional arrays, and `rioxarray`, an extension that wraps `rasterio` to provide geospatial operations for xarray objects, we can accomplish the reprojection in 1 line of code.
+With `xarray`, a library for loading and calculating with labeled N-dimensional arrays, and `rioxarray`, an extension that wraps `rasterio` to provide geospatial operations for xarray objects, we can accomplish the reprojection in 1 line of code.

-Reading in the data with xarray looks similar to using `rasterio` directly, but the output is a an xarray object that you can instantly use in calculations.
-Calling the variable also prints out all the metadata information for the geotiff (spatial information is not printed if you don't import rioxarray first).
+Reading in the data with xarray looks similar to using `rasterio` directly, but the output is a xarray object called a `DataArray`.
+You can use a `xarray.DataArray` in calculations just like a numpy array.
+Calling the variable name of the `DataArray` also prints out all of its metadata information.
+Geospatial information is not read in if you don't import rioxarray before calling the `open_rasterio` function.

 ```python
 import xarray